-Our approach is inspired by a variety of evidence-based educational philosophies, as well as other movements and practices.
+Our approach is inspired by a variety of evidence-based philosophies, movements and practices.

 We aim to use a rather radical, unconditional approach at The Garden.
 This means avoiding using any rewards and punishments, including praise and disapproval.
 We believe this approach is essential for the development of empathy, a sound moral compass and the intrinsic motivation that is central not only to conventional success but also to good mental health.

 There’s good evidence (especially detailed in the work of educational theorist Alfie Kohn) that when we reward “good” behaviour or perceived achievement that the focus of the child becomes the praise or reward, rather than the value or pleasure of the activity itself.
 At the same time, if we punish or disapprove of a perceived “bad” behaviour, instead of learning about the impact of their actions on others, the child tries to avoid punishment, rather than developing empathy necessary to make good judgements in a broader sense.

 In project-based education, children choose and explore an area of interest, with support from adults and other children.
 Out of this initial inquiry many disciplines may emerge.
 For example an interest in paper aeroplanes may lead to learning about aerodynamics, origami, how paper is made and many other potential areas.
 Learning in this way is not only more relevant to the child but relevant to the world, as few areas of work are confined to narrow academic fields.